Persons with disabilities

 From anecdotal accounts from teachers and parents it appears that Personal Safety and Sexuality Etiquettes can be taught in an inclusive school or home setting.

-Parents can reinforce the learning at home for neuro-atypical as well as neuro-normative children.
+Parents can reinforce the learning at home for children with disabilities as well as for children without disabilities.

 For sessions for parents/ teachers at your institution please contact firstname.lastname@example.org

 “The Suvidha Kit is one of a kind aid and in my opinion not just for special needs children also for all the kids .it is high time that kids should be made aware to avoid abuse.”

 “I find the social story books are very well illustrated and explained.
 They tackle a wide range of topics relevant to our growing young adults with sensitivity.
 The books help us with behaviour modification strategies in easy steps by way of listing our acceptable and unacceptable behaviour.
 On the whole a great resource to have – thanks a lot!”